Loading...

 Drink Water

-Stay hydrated by drinking water before and during your meal to aid digestion and help manage blood sugar levels.
+Stay hydrated by drinking water before and during your meal.
+Proper hydration can aid in digestion and help maintain stable blood sugar levels.

 healthspan-mbl